Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 #### 5. A ban on advertising for flights

 When it became clear that smoking was a Public Health issue, the government banned the advertising of tobacco products.

 Air pollution and greenhouse gas emissions from aviation are an equal, if not worse, Public Health issue.
 A ban on advertising for airlines would contribute to the social shift away from aviation.

-##### Stick or carrot?

-While ‘stick’ measures such as these can lead to behaviour change, they should go hand in hand with ‘carrot’ measures such as: cheaper trains; more routes; and more obvious and user-friendly booking systems for overland travel.

-The Committee on Climate Change says that if, instead of 25% growth, the UK could keep demand to 2018 levels, it would save 8 million tonnes of CO2 equivalent by 2050.
-It says that it will take a change in consumer preference or social norms to achieve this, which is where campaigns like Flight Free UK come in.

-#### Government policy and individual action are not mutually exclusive.
-It will take both to get aviation's net emissions to zero by 2050.
+#### 6﻿.
+Significant investment in low-carbon transport

+T﻿here are many barriers to people choosing low-carbon transport, and these need to be removed in order to facilitate the shift away from air travel.
+These include:

+* b﻿ringing the railways back into public ownership to ensure that profits go towards improving the service rather than to shareholders
+* c﻿heaper, more consistent fares, for example removing excessive walk-on fares and keeping standard fares lower
+* p﻿ublishing timetables much further in advance so travellers can plan ahead and book travel earlier than the current 12 weeks
+* j﻿oined-up services, for example between trains and ferries
+* i﻿nvesting in booking platforms that simplify the booking process for multiple transport modes
+* u﻿pgrade lines and rolling stock to improve reliability and speed of domestic train travel